stefan-it/hmBench/model-cards/results_template.md

 {RESULTS}

-The [training log](training.log) and TensorBoard logs (only for hmByT5 and hmTEAMS based models) are also uploaded to the model hub.
+The [training log](training.log) and TensorBoard logs (not available for hmBERT Base model) are also uploaded to the model hub.

 More information about fine-tuning can be found [here](https://github.com/stefan-it/hmBench).